islandevolution/islandevolution.github.io/projects/index.md

 Here are some of our current projects - mostly focusing on simulating genomic data, and Galapagos taxa.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="Galapagos, Adaptive-Radiation, Genomics, Genome" %}

 {% include search-info.html %}